cssninjaStudio/tairo/.demo/content/documentation/60.reference/1.tairo/input.md

 # Input

-Input component with icon support.
+`TairoInput` is an enhanced version of the Shuriken UI input component that provides built-in icon support.

 ## Example